Mieszkowice: Modern era

 The town suffered fires in 1540 and 1568.
 During the Thirty Years' War, the Swedish field marshal Gustav Horn on 23 January 1631 signed the Treaty of Bärwalde with France against Emperor Ferdinand II of Habsburg, whereafter the town was devastated by Swedish and Imperial troops several times.
 The devastations of the war resulted in a severe population drop: only 30 inhabitants remained.
 From 1650 to 1673 Elias Loccelius, also known as Elias Lockelius or Löckel, (1621–1704) was pastor in Bärwalde and from there he moved to Drossen (today Ośno Lubuskie).
 He is known as a chronicler of the New March and was an electoral church inspector for Torzym Land (at that time Sternberg Land) as well.
 Löckel documented the wartime devastation of the area, including Bärwalde, in his Marchia Illustrata.

 Over the next centuries, the town slowly recovered: in 1750, it had about 1,500 inhabitants, and more than 3,500 in 1850, occupied primarily with agriculture.
 From that period, several 18th-century timber framed buildings and the early 19th-century town hall are preserved.
 During the Napoleonic Wars and Polish national liberation fights, in 1807, French and Polish troops marched through the town.
 When the Kingdom of Prussia reformed her administrative organization after the Napoleonic Wars, the town became part of the Province of Brandenburg created from the territory of the former margraviate.
 In 1853 a railroad connected it with Kostschin (Kostrzyn).
-Twenty-three years later the town was connected with Stettin (Szczecin).
-From 1871 to 1945, the town was also part of Germany.
+Twenty- three years later the town was connected with Stettin (Szczecin).

 During World War II, under Nazi Germany, forced laborers, mostly Poles, worked in the town.